SienneR/SienneR.github.io/essays/developing-developer.md

 Software development is a skill which requires expertise in a large variety of areas.
 In my software development course, we have learned a great many tools, from a new coding language, development environments, and coding standards, to ethics, project management, and even quality assurance tools.

+There were many valuable lessons taught in my software development course, culminating in (this awesome app)[].

 ## Filling in the Pieces
 section 1